microsoft/dotnet/Documentation/compatibility/long-path-support.md

 ### Recommended Action

-For apps that target the .NET Framework 4.6.2, you can opt out of long path support if it is not desirable by adding the following to to the `<runtime>` section of your `app.config` file:
+For apps that target the .NET Framework 4.6.2, you can opt out of long path support if it is not desirable by adding the following to the `<runtime>` section of your `app.config` file:

    ```xml